Expecticament/HelpfulCommands/docs/commands.md

     ```

     ??? abstract "Parameters"
         `distance`: how far away from you the lightning will spawn.
-If not specified, it will spawn near the block you are looking at.
+If not specified, it will spawn near the block you are looking at